uds-psl/coq-library-undecidability/README.md

 # A Coq library of undecidable problems

-This repo is static and stripped version of a development branch of the [library of undecidable problems](https://github.com/uds-psl/coq-library-undecidability) together with the html version of the code.
+This repository is static and stripped down version of a development branch of the [library of undecidable problems](https://github.com/uds-psl/coq-library-undecidability) together with the html version of the code.